 Welcome to the Carnival!

 What better way to celebrate a birthday than with a carnival?
 A carnival-themed party is an easy DIY party that provides lots of fun for everyone!
-It will take some planning to pull it off, but the smiles, laughs and good times will be well worth the effort!
-A successful carnival party should have at least 4 games, fun themed food, a fabulous fair-inspired cake and, of course, tickets to trade in for prizes!!
+It will take some planning to pull it off, but the smiles, laughs, and good times will be well worth the effort!
+A successful carnival party should have at least four games, fun, themed food, a fabulous fair-inspired cake, and, of course, tickets to trade in for prizes!

-I will give you ideas for 6 different activities and games to provide for your carnival-going guests, a menu of simple, fair foods to offer and all the other little details that will insure that your party will be the talk of the town!
+I will give you ideas for six different activities and games to provide for your carnival-going guests, a menu of simple fair foods to offer, and all the other little details that will ensure that your party will be the talk of the town!

 Let the Games Begin!